michaelkrzyzaniak/Beat-and-Tempo-Tracking/README.md

 double    btt_get_onset_threshold                (BTT* self);
 /*default value: BTT_DEFAULT_ONSET_TREHSHOLD (1 standard deviation) */
 ```
 Your onset callback will be called whenever the onset signal rises above the onset threshold.
 The threshold is adaptive.
-A moving average of the onset signal is calculated, and the threshold remaines the given number of standard deviations above the mean. (the size of the moving average is not user-adjustable at this time.)
+A moving average of the onset signal is calculated, and the threshold remaines the given number of standard deviations above the mean.
+The size of the moving average is an argument to btt_new, and is cconstant for the life of the object.
 This works well for percussion music and poorly for everything else.
 In the future I might try to do something better.
 Note that poor functioning of the onset detection does not affect the tempo estimates and beat tracking.

 ## Tempo Tracking
 ##### Overview